‘Beauty And The Beast’ And Malaysia Controversy: Disney Will Not Screen Movie

 Malaysia has long been known for their anti-gay sentiments, particularly in regards to the film industry.
-The primarily Muslim country is firm on this stance and Disney seems to not approve.
+The primarily Muslim country is firm on this stance, and Disney seems to not approve.

 When contacted after this was made public, an unnamed Disney spokesman declined to comment further.
 On March 14, Bloomberg News confirmed that Disney’s decision to postpone was indefinite.
 According to Bloomberg News, Disney is quoted in an email stating “The film has not been and will not be cut for Malaysia.”
-Fans in Malaysia and worldwide are upset that Malaysians will not be able to see ‘Beauty and the Beast.’
+Fans in Malaysia and worldwide are upset that Malaysians will not be able to see ‘Beauty and the Beast.”

 https://t.co/kx9AE5jt6I | Sir Ian McKellen Calls 'Beauty and the Beast' Gay Controversy 'Rubbish' (Video) pic.twitter.com/VFEHU9zEZ8